xyztomi/virtual-try-on/PASSWORD_RESET.md

 #### Query Parameters (Optional)

 - `redirect_to` (string): URL to redirect to after password reset.
 Must be configured in your Supabase project settings.

+**Note:** Bot protection is handled by Turnstile, which is already integrated into your authentication endpoints (register/login).
+Password reset requests don't require additional Turnstile validation since they always return success to prevent email enumeration.

 #### Response